Global Electron Thermodynamics in Radiatively Inefficient Accretion Flows: Methods

 for the ions, and

 for the electrons.
 Here, $Q_i$ is the amount of the energy dissipated per unit volume in the plasma that goes into heating the ions, $Q_e$ is the amount of heat that is channeled into the electrons, and $Q_{ie}$ is the energy exchange rate between the ions and the electrons.
-We also define $\epsilon^{\rm{eff}}_i$ as an effective internal energy density in the ions that includes the contribution of the magnetic field.
 Because electrons in the plasma cool through synchrotron and Bremsstrahlung radiation, we incorporate the appropriate cooling rate $\Lambda_e$ for the electrons.

+Because of the azimuthal and vertical averaging of the equations, as well as the implicit averaging over the coherence time of the MHD turbulence, the various components of the fluid velocity describe only the overall motions of the plasma and not its fluctuating turbulent motions.
+Due to the same averaging, both the pressures, $P_i$ and $P_e$, and the effective internal energies, $\epsilon^{\rm{eff}}_i$ and $\epsilon^{\rm{eff}}_e$, include contributions from the fluctuating turbulent plasma motions.
+Note that the magnetic field does not enter explicitly the energy equations.

 Following the approach in \citet{2022ApJ...941...88}, we write the radial velocity outside of the innermost stable circular orbit (ISCO) as where $\eta$ and $n_R$ are parameters that aim to capture the efficiency of the mechanism that drives angular momentum transport in the flow.
 By exploring a range for these parameters, we allow our model to be general enough to encompass different plausible dissipation profiles.